5 of the Most Common Commercial Drainage Problems

 Commercial drainage can be rife with all sorts of undetected damages and faults that can lead to the disruption of your business and financial loss.
-There are some key weak spots that you should have checked on your property to prevent your drainage becoming a problem for your business, which we’ll run over in this article.
+Here are the most common drainage disruptions that a business can experience.

 It comes as no surprise that the toilet on your business’s property can be a hotspot for hidden damages or faults.
 Domestic toilets are often the biggest source of drainage issues due to frequent use and foreign objects such as baby wipes, nappies, sanitary towels and facial tissues being wrongly flushed away, so it makes sense that a highly used commercial toilet should be a cause for concern.
-A clogged toilet is often at the root of your facilities’ problem, and a strong indicator that your toilet is blocked is the rising of water to the rim of the toilet when it is flushed.
+A strong indicator that your toilet is blocked is the rising of water to the rim of the toilet when it is flushed.

 For more information on how a drainage problem on your property can affect the finances of your business, and the importance of keeping on top of your drainage maintenance, take a look at our previous article; Why a Commercial Drain Survey Could Save Your Business Money.